Course Name: Dormie Club

 Dormie Club opened with a policy of having no par values assigned to holes in line with a minimalist philosophy.
 Customers didn’t appreciate it and not long after opening it became a par 71.
 On holes like the 472 yard par 4 8th, however, I wished there was still no par.
 The number 1 handicap, this is a monstrous dogleg left par 4 with OB all down the left side and a generous right-to-left sloped fairway.
 Longer players may be able to catch a power slot similar to the 4th, but the majority of golfers will be forced to lay-up here.
 This green complex is relatively benign and unguarded, allowing for runners.

-Interestingly, Dormie Club closes the first 9 with an 147 yard par 3 that plays longer uphill and into the wind.
+Interestingly, Dormie Club closes the front 9 with an 147 yard par 3 that plays longer uphill and into the wind.
 This two-tiered back-to-front sloped green is imperative to hit surrounded by several deep bunkers and a false front.

 At 632 yards (not even the Tips!), the par 5 10th is another beast and a very tricky hole the first time you play it.
 This drive runs uphill and completely blind to a plateau.
 It looks like you have a ton of room to rip drive but a hidden marshland juts into the left side of the fairway and actually makes this a very challenging driving hole.
 At about 390 yards from the teebox, this hole turns sharp left towards a large green.
-The marshland continues down the left side and most golfers will actually have the option to cut the corner on the second shot.
+The marshland continues down the left side and most golfers will have the option to cut the corner on the second shot.
 Further complicating things, there’s a prominent principal’s nose bunker in the middle of the fairway about 160 yards short of the green that almost forces you to cut the corner.
 I made double here after a great drive and couldn’t help but walk away wondering if this hole is a bit too convoluted to be on a minimalist course.

 At 395 yards, the 11th is a slight dogleg right lined by trees on either side.
 The major hazard on this hole is a gigantic waste bunker on the right starting at 230 yards running all the way to the green.
 The further left you are, the better the angle you have into this narrow green.